This Musical Fidelity A3 Integrated Amplifier suffered from something worse than the cheap parts MF are known for – a leaking Varta NiMH battery.

 I prefer the silver-trimmed A3.2 series, but the Musical Fidelity A3 is a good-looking, good-sounding old girl.

-Can you believe this article and associated video have already saved several people’s amplifiers from certain death?!
-If I saved you and your amplifier with this article, you’re welcome, there’s a drink donation button in the footer which helps me continue to create content like this 😉
+Can you believe this article and the associated video have already saved several people’s amplifiers from certain deaths!
+If I saved you and your amplifier with this article, you’re welcome, there’s a drink donation button in the footer which helps me continue to create content like this.

 As always, thanks for reading, get in touch if you’d like Liquid Audio to care for any of your Musical Fidelity equipment and happy hi-fi-ing!